minprog/uva-prog-ink/10 Workshops/20 Workshop 2/40 Programs.md

 3. Similarly, write a list comprehension that finds the integer solutions $$[x, y]$$ for a circle of radius 5.

 4. Make your own list comprehension challenge!
-Write a comment of what you’re trying to do in your code, then put the list comprehension below the comment.
+Write a comment of what you're trying to do in your code, then put the list comprehension below the comment.